thiagosanches/my-recipes/README.md

 # my-recipes
-My Windows 10 and Linux recipes.
+Recipes to a "hybrid" system: Windows 10 and Linux side by side (Windows Subsystem for Linux).

 # First steps